Show All Answers

 It is important to fill out your File of L.I.F.E. form in pencil, so that you can easily make changes about your medications, emergency contacts or your medical history.
 It is very important to keep this information current.

 Use a pencil to erase the old information and rewrite the new information in its place.
-It is not necessary to contact the Fire Department every time that you have to make a change on your File of L.I.F.E. form. if you need another form because the form is messy or hard to read , you can always download another File of L.I.F.E from the Fire Department’s City webpage, or go to your local fire station.
+It is not necessary to contact the Fire Department every time you update your File of L.I.F.E. form.
+If you need another form you can download it below, or you can pick up another one from the Gilroy Fire Department Headquarters located at 7070 Chestnut Street, Gilroy, CA.

 Since the File of L.I.F.E. has been made available through the Gilroy Fire Department, it was intended to target residents with serious health conditions in the Gilroy community only.
 Unfortunately, our resources for this program only allow us to provide this program to Gilroy residents.
 People that live outside the City of Gilroy are encouraged to contact their local Fire Department or local health care facilities to obtain more information about whether a program like this has been developed for their area.